Regular Black Holes in Quasitopological Gravity: Null Shells and Mass Inflation: Introduction

 Our goal is to analyze whether mass inflation can develop near this inner horizon of a regular black hole solution of QTG\footnote{For a related discussion of this problem see also \cite{Carballo-Rubio:2018jzw,DiFilippo:2024mwm}. }.
 To this end, we study a simplified model involving two spherical null shells in the black hole interior intersecting just inside the inner horizon.
 We assume that the gravitational radius $r_\ind{g}$ of the black hole is much larger that the fundamental length $\ell$, so that the dimensionless parameter $\beta=\ell/r_\ind{g}$ is small.
 Then by applying the DHBI junction conditions, we find that a significant inflationary effect on the geometry occurs only when the intersection radius $r$ is close to the inner horizon $r=r_*$ \be \Delta r=r-r_* \sim \frac{ \Delta m_C \, \Delta m_D }{m^2}\,\Big(\dfrac{\ell}{r_\ind{g}}\Big)^{2n(D-3)}\, \ell . \ee Here $D$ is the number of spacetime dimensions, the parameter $n\ge 1$ depends on the concrete version of QTG, $\Delta m_C$ and $\Delta m_D$ are the mass parameters of the colliding shells, $m$ is the background black hole mass parameter, and $r=r_*$ is the radius of the inner horizon.
-This condition differs substantially from the corresponding behaviour in the classical charged or rotating solutions of Einstein gravity.
+This condition differs substantially from the corresponding behavior in the classical charged or rotating solutions of Einstein gravity.
 This result implies that for small value of the parameter $\beta$ the radial distance $\Delta r$ from the inner horizon is much smaller than the fundamental scale $\ell$.
 This observation has implications for the internal consistency of quasitopological gravity theories and for the broader question of inner horizon stability.

 The paper is organized as follows.
-In section~II we discuss regular black hole solutions of the QTG.
-In section~III we use the model of intersecting spherical null shells and use the DHBI junction relation for derivation of the mass inflation condition for two special models of QTG regular black hole.
-In section~IV we derive a similar condition for a wide class of QTG regular black holes.
-Section~V contains a discussion of the obtained results and their possible generalizitions and application.
-We use the signature conventions of the book \cite{MTW}.
+In Sec.\,II we discuss regular black hole solutions of the QTG.
+In Sec.\,III we use the model of intersecting spherical null shells and use the DHBI junction relation for derivation of the mass inflation condition for two special models of QTG regular black hole.
+In Sec.\,IV we derive a similar condition for a wide class of QTG regular black holes.
+Section~V contains a discussion of the obtained results and their possible generalizations and application.
+We use the signature conventions of Ref.\cite{MTW}.